Skip to main content

 If your IRS audit reconsideration request is denied and you still disagree with the assessment, you have additional options.
 You may request an Appeals Conference or pay the total amount due in full and file a refund claim.
 Sometimes, an offer in compromise or payment arrangement can help if you’re facing a substantial tax burden.

-IRS audit reconsideration is a valuable option for taxpayers who feel they have been improperly assessed because of mistakes or incomplete information in their initial audit.
+IRS audit reconsideration is a valuable option for taxpayers who believe they were improperly assessed due to mistakes or incomplete information during their initial audit.
 Understanding the process, providing well-documented evidence, and possibly consulting a tax professional can increase your chances of successfully altering the audit outcome.
 While it’s not a guaranteed solution, audit reconsideration provides a valuable second chance to present your case and achieve a fair resolution.
 If you require professional help with your audit reconsideration or other tax relief options, call our Boca Raton office today at 561-826-9303.